3 Extraordinary Days in Bucharest, Romania

 If you’re looking for a club night, head to either Player Club or Fratelli, both upmarket spots sure to entertain (while keeping costs relatively reasonable).
 Feeling a little more tame?
 The English Bar at the Hilton (a spot known as a meeting point for WWII spies) or the lobby bar at the Radisson Blu.

 Enjoy high-value relaxation

-On your last day in the city, enjoy brunch on a cozy street patio in the Old Town (bonus if it’s Sunday and you can hear choral voices from the many Orthodox churches) and then a stroll through Carturesti Carusel, guaranteed to be one of the most beautiful bookstores you’ve ever seen.
+On your last day in the city, enjoy brunch on a cozy street patio in the Old Town.
+Bonus: if it’s Sunday and you can hear choral voices from the many Orthodox churches.
+And then, take a stroll through Carturesti Carusel, guaranteed to be one of the most beautiful bookstores you’ve ever seen.

 After 3 days in Bucharest of relaxation, history, fine dining, nightlife, and luxury accommodation that won’t break the bank, you may just find yourself planning another visit to Bucharest!

 3 Days in Bucharest, Romania Related Reading